Random Embeddings of Graphs: The Expected Number of Faces in Most Graphs is Logarithmic: Logarithmic bound---proof of

-Note that $O_k+PF_k$ is never larger than $n-1$ and therefore the value $q(\xi,t)$ is well-defined.
-Observe that $O_k+PF_k=n-1$ if and only if $k=1$ as there are exactly $n-k$ edges between $v_k$ and $V^\uparrow$.
+Note that $O_k+\PF_k$ is never larger than $n-1$ and therefore the value $q(\xi,t)$ is well-defined.
+Observe that $O_k+\PF_k=n-1$ if and only if $k=1$ as there are exactly $n-k$ edges between $v_k$ and $V^\uparrow$.

 \begin{proof}[Proof of \cref{lem:VertexContribution}] Recall that first, we determine which unpaired darts of $\Vup$ lead to $v_k$ in \hyperref[rpb:rc1]{Random choice 1}.
-This corresponds to determining $L$ for $n-k$ darts of $v_k$.
-Then we create an auxiliary order $\sigma_k$ of darts in $D_k$ based on the following description.
-We divide $D_k$ into three \emph{categories}: \begin{itemize} \item First are 1-open darts, and \item second are potential darts, and \item third are non-contributing darts. \end{itemize} The order $\sigma_k$ respects the described sequence of categories.
-However, the order of darts within categories is arbitrary.
-Now we process the edges according to $\sigma_k$.
-Recall that each time we determine what is going to be the following dart in the cycle permutation $R_k$ of $v_k$.
-As mentioned above, in order to do that, we will be constructing the function $R_k: D_k\to D_k$ step-by-step.
+This corresponds to determining $L$ for $n-k$ darts incident with $v_k$.
+Then we create an auxiliary order $\sigma_k$ of darts in $D_k$, and process the edges according to $\sigma_k$.
+When we process dart $d$, we determine what will be $R_k(d)$.
+As mentioned above, in order to do that, we will be constructing the cyclic permutation $R_k: D_k\to D_k$ step-by-step.
 We start with $R_k$ being undefined.
 We define a \emph{forefather} of a dart $d\in D_k$ which is the furthest possible predecesor of $d$ in partially constructed $R_k$.
 If no predecessor of $d$ exists, then $d$ is its own forefather.

 We label the darts of~$D_k$ in order $\sigma_k$ as $d_1$, \dots, $d_{n-1}$.
 Now, suppose we are about to process $d_i$ where $i\neq n-1$.
-We pick uniformly randomly the next dart in rotation $R_{k}$, i.e., we choose $R_k(d_i)$.
+We pick uniformly at random the next dart in rotation $R_{k}$, i.e., we choose $R_k(d_i)$.
 We are allowed to use any dart which does not have a predecessor (this rules out $i-1$ choices) as well as the forefather of $d_i$ is disallowed (as such a choice would close the cycle $R_k$ prematurely).
 Observe that as there are $n-1$ darts around $v_k$, for the $i$-th dart we have $n-1-(i-1)-1$ valid choices.
 In case $i=n-1$, we do not have any choice and $R_k(d_{n-1})$ must be equal to the forefather of~$d_{n-1}$.
 Observe that this process produces a uniformly random embedding.